IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 You can merge short form options using a single dash as prefix.

-Another option for the `ls` command to distinguish a file from a directory is `-p` (or long form `--indicator-style`) that append "/" indicator to directories.
+Another option for the `ls` command to distinguish a file from a directory is `-p` (or long form `--indicator-style`) that append the "/" indicator to directories.

 Try:
 <Execute command="ls -p" />